There are some basic things that are needed for good dental health: a toothbrush, fluoridated toothpaste, and some form of interdental cleaning.

 Why it can be bad for your teeth / problems with it

 The use of snap-on veneers can cause irritation to the gums.
 There is also the possibility that they can cause tooth decay by trapping food and plaque.

-Often the product does not look as good as you would expect.
+There’s a good chance the product won’t look as good as you’re expecting.
 They are made of one piece of plastic which has a dull opaque color that does not look like natural teeth.